washedlih/twitter-search/README.md

 Enter a Twitter username and a keyword to search for.
 The app will return a list of users that match the keyword in their bio.
 You can also search by location if the user has a location set in their profile.

-To use multiple keywords, separate them with a comma `keyword1, keyword2, keyword3`.
+To use multiple keywords, separate them with a comma: `keyword1,keyword2,keyword3`.

-`Exact keywords` option will search for the exact keyword.
-For example, if you search for `developer` and `Exact keywords` is checked, the app will return users that have `developer` in their bio.
+`Exact words` option will search for the exact keywords.
+For example, if you search for `developer` and `Exact words` is checked, the app will search for users that have the word `developer` in their bio.

 `All keywords` option will search for all keywords.
-For example, if you search for `developer, react` and `All keywords` is checked, the app will return users that have `developer` and `react` in their bio.
+For example, if you search for `developer,react` and `All keywords` is checked, the app will search for users that have both `developer` and `react` in their bio.

 ## Purpose